Furano Prince Hotel

-For cute souvenirs you cannot go past The Ningle Terrace area adjacent New Furano Prince Hotel.
-The collection of stores housed in cute little log cabins sell genuine arts and crafts from candles to handmade paper and other collectibles.
+For cute souvenirs, you cannot go past The Ningle Terrace area adjacent New Furano Prince Hotel.
+The collection of stores housed in cute little log cabins sells genuine arts and crafts from candles to handmade paper and other collectibles.
 Kitanomine has a few basic ski shops.
-Furano city offers grocery stores, shopping malls and all services.
+Furano city offers grocery stores, shopping malls, and all services.

 New Furano Prince Hotel Shop

 Shop: wide variety of goods, including local specialties